 - Click Change SmartEGM Configuration to change your configuration.
 For example, if you want to Play a Central Game, select smartegm-config-gsa-central configuration.
 When you change configuration, you must Restart the RST. - 2.
 Click Start SmartEGM. to initiate communication with the host and enable Player Verb options. - 3.
-Go to SmartEGM layout > Player Verbs tab. - Add money to the Credit Meter (top left of screen).
-The quickest way to add money to a meter is to click Insert Notes(s).
-The Credit Meter must show a value for the following antions.
-Play a Simple (Centrel /Progressive)
+Go to SmartEGM layout > Player Verbs tab. - 4.
+Add money to the Credit Meter (top left of screen).
+The quickest way to add money to a meter is to click Insert Notes(s).The Codit Meter metals are also for the following Place Simple (Control (December 2019)).